March 1943 - October 1945

 These documents, paintings, sketches, texts and memories have been assembled here for a better understanding of what we endured for so many long days in 1943, 1944 and 1945.

-Children are often the innocent victims of the various and incomprehensible conflicts originated by "grown-ups."
+Children are always the innocent victims of the incomprehensible conflicts originated by "grown-ups."
 This is as true today as it was then -- all over the world.

 Leopold Pander, (ex-prisoner of Weihsien and 4 years old in 1945 ---)

 the American Presbyterian Compound in Weihsien was known by the Chinese